 Hanover is a medium-sized borough located in the state of Pennsylvania.
 With a population of 15,496 people and ten constituent neighborhoods, Hanover is the 62nd largest community in Pennsylvania.

-Hanover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Hanover isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hanover are a mix of both white- and blue-collar jobs.
 Overall, Hanover is a borough of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hanover who work in office and administrative support (11.50%), sales jobs (10.60%), and food service (6.26%).